 - Internal soft-start: a soft-start precludes the main power switch from being stressed upon start-up.
-In this controller, the soft-start is internally fixed to 4 ms. Soft-start is activated when a new startup sequence occurs or during an auto-recovery hiccup. - OVP input: the NCP1254 includes a latch input (pin 3) that can be used to sense an overvoltage condition on the adapter.
-If this pin is brought higher than the internal reference voltage V{latch} , then the circuit permanently latches off.
+In this controller, the soft-start is internally fixed to 4 ms. Soft-start is activated when a new startup sequence occurs or during an auto-recovery hiccup. - OVP input: the NCP1255 includes a latch input (pin 1) that can be used to sense an overvoltage condition on the adapter.
+If this pin is brought higher than the internal reference voltage V{latch}, then the circuit permanently latches off.
 The V{cc} pin is pulled down to a fixed level, keeping the controller latched.
-The latch reset occurs when the user disconnects the adapter from the mains and lets the V{cc} falls below the V{cc} reset. - V{cc} OVP: a latched OVP protects the circuit against V{cc} runaways.
+Reset occurs when the latch current goes below ICC{latch} or when a brown-out transition is sensed by the controller. - V{cc} OVP: a latched OVP protects the circuit against V{cc} runaways.
 The fault must be present at least 20 μs to be validated.
-When it happens, all pulses are stopped and the V{cc} is permanently brought to around 7 V via an internal Zener-based SCR.
-Reset occurs when the latch current goes below ICC{latch}. - Short-circuit protection: short-circuit and especially over-load protections are difficult to implement when a strong leakage inductance between auxiliary and power windings affects the transformer (the aux winding level does not properly collapse in presence of an output short).
-Here, every time the internal 0.8-V maximum peak current limit is activated (or less when OPP is used), an error flag is asserted and a time period starts, thanks to the internal timer.
+Reset occurs when the latch current goes below ICC{latch} or when a brown-out transition is sensed by the controller. - Short-circuit protection: short-circuit and especially over-load protections are difficult to implement when a strong leakage inductance between auxiliary and power windings affects the transformer (the aux winding level does not properly collapse in presence of an output short).
+Here, every time the internal 0.8-V maximum peak current limit is activated (or less when OPP is used), an error flag is asserted and a time period starts, thanks to the programmable timer.
 The controller can distinguish between two faulty situations: - There is an extra demand of power, still within the power supply capabilities.
-In that case, the feedback level is in the vicinity of 3.2-4 V (max peak current is 0.8 V, no OPP).
-The timer duration is then 100% of its internally programmed value.
-If the fault disappears, e.g. the peak current no longer hits the limit, the timer is reset. - The output is frankly shorted.
-The feedback level is thus pushed to its upper stop (4.5 V) and the timer is reduced to 25% of its normal value.
-When it elapses, protection occurs. - In either mode, when the fault is validated, all pulses are stopped and the controller enters an auto-recovery burst mode, with a soft-start sequence at the beginning of each cycle.
+In that case, the feedback level is in the vicinity of 3.2-4 V. It corresponds to 0.8 V as the maximum peak current setpoint without OPP.
+The timer duration is then 100% of its programmed value via the pull-down resistor on pin 8.
+If you put a 22-kΩ resistor, the typical duration is around 500 ms. If the fault disappears, e.g. the peak current setpoint no longer hits the maximum value (e.g. 0.8 V at no OPP), then the timer is reset. - The output is frankly shorted.
+The feedback level is thus pushed to its upper stop (4.5 V) and the timer is reduced to 25% of its normal value. - In either mode, when the fault is validated, all pulses are stopped and the controller enters an auto-recovery burst mode, with a soft-start sequence at the beginning of each cycle.
 Please note the presence of a divider by two which ignores one hiccup cycle over two (double hiccup type of burst).